 ANC Calculator - Absolute Neutrophil Count

-The ANC calculator (Absolute Neutrophil Count calculator) is a tool that enables you to estimate the total count of neutrophils in the blood, which is useful in the assessment of the risk connected with infectious conditions.
+The ANC calculator (absolute neutrophil count calculator) is a tool that enables you to estimate the total count of neutrophils in the blood, which is helpful in the assessment of the risk connected with infectious diseases.
 An example of this is sepsis in patients undergoing chemotherapy.
-It allows for quick diagnosis of neutropenia - a condition when the number of neutrophils in blood is substantially lowered.
+It allows for a quick diagnosis of neutropenia – a condition where the number of neutrophils in blood is substantially lowered.

-If you are interested in medicine, check out our dosage calculator which estimates the dose of any medication based on your weight, or the GFR calculator , helping you find your glomerular filtration rate and helps you diagnose kidney malfunction!
+If you are interested in medicine, check out our dosage calculator, which estimates the dose of any medication based on your weight; or the GFR calculator, which helps you find your glomerular filtration rate and helps you diagnose kidney malfunction!

 What are neutrophils?

-Neutrophils are an essential part of the immune system, specifically innate immune system.
+Neutrophils are an essential part of the immune system, specifically the innate immune system.
 Their primary task is to participate in phagocytosis.
-They are recruited to the site of injury within minutes following the beginning of the acute inflammatory process resulting, e.g. from the bacterial infection.
-Neutrophils migrate then from blood vessels to the interstitial tissue, where they phagocyte (kill and eat) bacteria.
+They are recruited to the injury site within minutes following the beginning of the acute inflammatory process resulting, e.g., from the bacterial infection.
+Neutrophils then migrate from blood vessels to the interstitial tissue, where they phagocyte (kill and eat) bacteria.
 Together with bacteria, neutrophils are the main component of pus.

 What is neutropenia? – signs and symptoms

 Neutropenia is defined as a low neutrophil count.
-Generally accepted reference range for neutrophils is 1500 to 8000 cells per microliter (µl) of blood.
+The generally accepted reference range for neutrophils is 1500 to 8000 cells per microliter (µl) of blood.
 However, most healthy people have more than 2000 neutrophils per microliter of blood.
-The lower the neutrophils, the more severe the neutropenia and the more probable complication are and the more dangerous they can be.
+The lower the neutrophils, the more severe the neutropenia, the more probable complications, and the more dangerous they can be.

-There are three major mechanisms which are involved in the development of neutropenia:
+Three major mechanisms are involved in the development of neutropenia:

 When may you suspect neutropenia?